Using the Trigger.dev v3 API from your React application.

 option to the Realtime hooks to change the ID of the subscription.

-The *withStreams
+*withStreams

 variants of the Realtime hooks accept an experimental_throttleInMs